You are here

 - We welcome member input into the development of future activities that promote interdisciplinary collaboration and community outreach

-- We would love you to own the Language Sciences Initiative: to actively engage as it grows, to create new collaborations, to form long-term partnerships, and to help shape what the Initiative will become
+- We would love you to own the Language Sciences Institute: to actively engage as it grows, to create new collaborations, to form long-term partnerships, and to help shape what the Initiative will become

 We host and support: